Skip to Content

 The four standard curtain lengths are 63 inches or 160 centimeters, 84 inches or 213 centimeters, 96 inches or about 244 centimeters, and the longest at 108 inches or 274 centimeters.

 The best choice for rooms with a lower ceiling is curtains at 84 inches or 213 centimeters.
-At the same time, the most versatile will be the 96 and 108 inches or 244 to 274 centimeters long curtains.
+At the same time, the most versatile will be the 96 and 108 inches or 244 to 274 centimeters long size.

 There are three primary styles of how curtains can drape and fall to the floor, and this factor will be affected by the length of your choice.
-So, if you plan to achieve a specific curtain fall effect, it’s best to pick the size correctly.
+So, if you plan to achieve a specific drapery fall effect, it’s best to pick the size correctly.

 Curtain Puddling Length

 The base word for puddling is puddle, and from that, we can deduce that curtains following this fall effect will be made to look like a puddle.
-You can often see puddling lengths for more stately and official buildings to achieve the more traditional curtain style.
+You can often see puddling lengths for more stately and official buildings to achieve the more traditional covering style.
 This style will work best for thicker curtain fabrics like velvet, something you usually see on the sides of theater stages.

-At the same time, an opulent drape with a larger amount of fabric gathered to the floor will require at least 6 to 8 inches or 15 to 20 centimeters of additional curtain height.
+At the same time, an opulent drape with a larger amount of fabric gathered to the floor will require at least 6 to 8 inches or 15 to 20 centimeters of additional curtainheight.

 Curtain Floating Length

 To achieve this look, drill your curtain rod 4 inches or 10 centimeters up the window sill.
 This will give you a space of at least 2 inches from the floor, assuming you are getting the standard length.
-Homeowners can easily adjust this size by installing higher rods if they want more space between the floor and the curtains.
+Homeowners can easily adjust this size by installing higher rods if they want more space between the floor and the panels.

 Kiss Length Curtains